About Me

 On this journey of discovery, I needed a place to keep my various writings, consolidate my understanding, summarise my findings and report outcomes of my experiments.
 As people had expressed interest in this, it seemed suitable to put it all together in one accessible location.
 Therefore here you can find:

-- Blog posts for each Species Discovery Excursion
+- Blog posts for my Discovery Excursions

 - Guides to various BioBlitz events